KVOH: Signal

 KVOH's parent organization, Strategic Communications Group, maintains other signals on mediumwave and shortwave, with apparent Middle East reception on 1287 AM from Voice of Hope - Israel (AM), as well as from the Voice of Hope - Africa, broadcasting on two transmitters located in Zambia, Africa on 6.065 MHz.
 Despite this, parts of Northeast Africa do not receive a signal.

 Programming

 The schedule at KVOH consists of either religious speakers like Lorenzo Martinez (former musician based in Los Angeles), a daily devotional, or Christian music.
 Also, Rev. John and Heather Tayloe's Nightwatch broadcast each evening.

 History

-The station website notes that it has broadcast programming on 9.975 Mhz for "over 30 years".
+The station website notes that it has broadcast programming on 9.975 MHz for "over 30 years".
 The original station was founded by the late Dr. George Otis starting in 1985.
-KVOH was testing on 17.775 Mhz during August and September 2011.
+KVOH was testing on 17.775 MHz during August and September 2011.
 Today, Rev. John and Heather Otis Tayloe, Strategic Communications Group, operate KVOH (Voice of Hope - Americas) in an effort to share the Gospel of Jesus by shortwave radio.

+KVOH ceased operation June 26, 2023, citing the cost of electricity in California.